bgasparotto-engineering/file-downloader/README.md

 docker run -e "SPRING_PROFILES_ACTIVE=docker" --net=hdfs-network file-downloader-local
 ```

+### Cluster
+This container can also be installed on a cluster manager such as Kubernetes.
+To run it on a
+cluster, activate the Spring profile `cluster` and provide the environment variables it requires.

 ## Interacting with the service
 1. Run the `kafka-producer.sh` script to produce messages:
 ```